 3. NEW AUTHORITY TO CONDUCT INSPECTIONS

-ESDC/Service Canada will have the authority to conduct inspections to verify an employer’s compliance with the conditions in IRPR (and confirmed in the LMO letter and annexes) for a period of 6 years, beginning on the first day of the period of employment for which the work permit is issued to the foreign worker (unlike an employer compliance review (ECR) that occurs in the context of the assessment of an LMO application).
+ESDC/Service Canada will have the authority to conduct inspections to verify an employer’s compliance with the conditions in IRPR (and confirmed in the LMIA letter and annexes) for a period of 6 years, beginning on the first day of the period of employment for which the work permit is issued to the foreign worker (unlike an employer compliance review (ECR) that occurs in the context of the assessment of an LMIA application).

-During an inspection, employers will be required to demonstrate that they are compliant with the conditions set out in IRPR (and confirmed in the positive LMO letter and annexes).
+During an inspection, employers will be required to demonstrate that they are compliant with the conditions set out in IRPR (and confirmed in the positive LMIA letter and annexes).
 In order to verify compliance with the conditions, ESDC/Service will have the authority to:

 • require employers to provide documents that relate to compliance with those conditions;